breadrock1/doc-searcher/README.md

 I decided to use elasticsearch as default searching engine, but you may use own solutions by implementing several async traits for Tantivy, QDrant or own solution:

- - FolderService    - API (CRUD) of indexed folders to store documents;
+ - CacherService      - API of doc-notifier service interactions;
- - DocumentService  - API (CRUD) of documents stored into folders;
+ - EmbeddingsService  - API of doc-notifier service interactions;
- - WatcherService   - API of doc-notifier service interactions;
+ - MetricsService     - API of metrics to monitoring;
- - SearcherService  - API of searcher functionalities (fulltext, vector, similar);
+ - StorageService     - API (CRUD) of indexed folders and documents;
- - PaginatorService - API of searcher results pagination.
+ - SearcherService    - API of searcher functionalities (fulltext, vector, similar).

 ## Features